-Gedakina’s activities focus on leadership development, early reader literacy, community health and wellness, traditional ecological knowledge (TEK), sustainability practices, traditional food systems, healthy relationships and cultural revitalization.
-Participating youth acquire skills that will enable them to overcome challenges they will face throughout their lifetimes, and more practically, usable knowledge that will lead to greater opportunities for economic development, employment and continuing education.
+Gedakina’s activities focus on leadership development, early reader literacy, community health and wellness, traditional ecological knowledge (TEK), sustainability practices, traditional food systems, healthy relationships, and cultural revitalization.
+Participating youth acquire skills that will enable them to overcome challenges they will face throughout their lifetimes.
+More practically, usable knowledge will lead to greater economic development opportunities, employment, and continuing education.

-- Empower women and girls to find their voices through sharing stories, including both writing and spoken word activities.
+- Empower women and girls to find their voices by sharing stories, including writing and spoken word activities.

-- Recover traditional and sustainable women-led agriculture – reconnecting women and girls to the land and its cultivation, while teaching practical skills to increase access to fresh vegetables, fruits and traditional medicines.
-Includes developing community cooperative systems where families grow and harvest food that is shared between families; as well as to elders.
+- Recover traditional and sustainable women-led agriculture – reconnecting women and girls to the land and its cultivation while teaching practical skills to increase access to fresh vegetables, fruits, and traditional medicines.
+Includes developing community cooperative systems where families grow and harvest food that is shared between families and elders.

 - Foster women-led cultural activities, including language recovery, hand drum crafting, regalia making, and other activities related to revitalizing song and dance, including those that have historically built community among women.

 - We are currently developing a women-led outdoor adventure education program, offering activities that include canoe and kayak paddling, camping, hiking, snowshoeing, and challenge courses that build confidence, skills, and collaboration.
 These activities and other programs also provide foundational learning for women interested in careers in ecotourism, environmental and adventure education, wilderness medicine, guiding, and recreation.